sst/guide/_chapters/deploy-your-serverless-infrastructure.md

 title: Deploy Your Serverless Infrastructure
 date: 2018-03-04 00:00:00
 lang: en
-description: In this chapter we'll be deploying our entire Serverless infrastructure.
+description: In this chapter we'll be deploying our entire serverless infrastructure.
 We are using CDK to define our resources and we are deploying it using the Serverless Stack Toolkit (SST).
 Our API on the other hand is deployed using Serverless Framework.
 code: backend
 ref: deploy-your-serverless-infrastructure
 comments_id: deploy-your-serverless-infrastructure/167